Ed Davey Launches APSE Energy in ParliamentPrint news article

 The Secretary of State concluded with explaining his passion for water source heat – especially in urban areas – and how this and other relatively novel technologies needed to be understood by planning officers so as to help smooth the process.
 His Department would continue to work at this capacity building and knowledge development.
 He also committed himself to help respond to requests from APSE and its members to deal with obstacles in their drive to deliver on the energy agenda.

-David Kilduff, speaking after the Minister and Dr Whitehead urged local authorities to have the confidence to embrace the opportunities presented by the energy agenda and that most of what they might want to do could be achieved with existing powers and in partnerships and joint ventures with others in the market.
+Speaking after the Minister and Dr Whitehead, Walker Morris urged local authorities to have the confidence to embrace the opportunities presented by the energy agenda and that most of what they might want to do could be achieved with existing powers and in partnerships and joint ventures with others in the market.
 Over the last 20 years local authorities have had substantial experience of delivering complex projects, partnerships and outsourcings using a blend of internal and external support.
 This experience remains valid.

 Doing nothing or not enough is a wasted opportunity – in their roles as services provider, energy purchaser, asset manager or delivering economic and social objectives, authorities can embrace and influence the agenda.